 Spatial Statistics 2019: Towards Spatial Data Science

-Welcome to 5th Spatial Statistics conference, which will be held in Sitges (close to Barcelona), Spain, from the 10 – 13 July 2019 under the theme Towards Spatial Data Science.
+Welcome to the 5th Spatial Statistics conference, which will be held in Sitges (near to Barcelona), Spain, from 10 – 13 July 2019 under the theme Towards Spatial Data Science.

-[Workshop and Welcome Reception will be held on 10 July and the actual conference will start on 11 July.
-More on this later.]
+The Workshop and Welcome Reception will be held on 10 July and the actual conference will start on 11 July 2019.

-This all results in the domain of spatial data science.
-The challenge is to arrive at statistically sound decisions and judgments.
-How to do so is the aim of this conference.
+This results in the domain of spatial data science.
+The conference will provide a platform to debate and discuss how to make statistically sound decisions and judgments in the domain of spatial data science

 - Space-time statistics (e.g. geostatistics, point patterns, estimation methods, large dimensions)